 Welcome to Community Music Centers of Atlanta

 On our site you will find information about the vibrant educational programs we offer to children and adults through our neighborhood music schools.
 You'll also find tools to register and connect with teachers and other students.
-And very soon, we'll have full info about Atlanta Music High School, our latest venture.

 We encourage you to take the time to reflect on what you are seeking from a music education, and we hope you will carefully compare your desires with our programs in Classical, Jazz, Rock, and Roots music.
 In short, we're offering you the opportunity to encounter and to learn how to develop beauty through an authentic musical practice in a community of faculty, students and their families.
 Beauty is not to be confused with "pretty"-- because let's be frank, beautiful things usually come with a bit of awe, sometimes rough edge, and often even hilarity or levity.
 Beauty also varies from one style to another: it is, as they should say, in the ear of the beholder.